How to start beekeeping is the best of my many hobbies; finer than gliding, more rewarding and satisfying than trout fishing and carpentry.

 The apiary is where you will keep your hives; it is an old-fashioned word, not much in use any more.

 So strong that the configuration is used in building jet-fighter wings.
-We have been fearfully and wonderfully made, and our honeybee too.
+We have been fearfully and wonderfully made; and our honeybee too.

-Early to bed and to rise makes their boss, the beekeeper, healthy, wealthy and wise.
+healthy, wealthy and wise.
 See how bright my eyes are?
 Few foods beat raw, unprocessed honey for taste and wellness.
+Astonishingly reasearchs have found that it has a low glycemic index; it even lowers the blood glucose of diabetics.
+But everything changes once the commercial bottles mess with it.

-An average beehive should produce between twenty and fifty-bottles of honey per year; seventy and more if you are a good keeper, and they have access to plenty of nectar.
+An average beehive should produce between twenty and fifty-bottles of honey per year; seventy and more if you are a good keeper and they have access to plenty of nectar.

 You can do the mathematics and figure out what the gross income on say two-thousand colonies would be; it's a good business to be in.